edgelesssys/contrast/docs/docs/getting-started/deployment.md

 curl -fLO https://github.com/edgelesssys/contrast/releases/latest/download/coordinator.yml --output-dir resources
 ```

-## 4. Generate policy annotations and manifest
+## 4. Generate initdata annotations and manifest

 Run the `generate` command to create execution policies that strictly control communication between the host and CVMs on each worker node and define which workloads are allowed to run.
-These policies are automatically added as annotations to your deployment files.
+These policies are wrapped in initdata documents and added as annotations to your deployment files.

 The command also generates a `manifest.json` file, which contains the trusted reference values of your deployment.